uitml/springfield/docs/admin/README.md

 # Kubernetes on Springfield
 This page details all the gory details of how we've installed and configured Kubernetes (k8s) on GPU cluster, codenamed "Springfield".
 The primary motivation behind documenting this is improve the [bus factor](https://en.wikipedia.org/wiki/Bus_factor), as well as make it easier to recreate the cluster in case of catastrophic hardware failure or similar.

-All of the following instructions assume that the current working directory is the [`k8s`](https://github.com/uitml/springfield/tree/master/k8s) directory at the root level of this repository.
+All of the following instructions assume that the current working directory is the [`k8s`](https://github.com/uitml/springfield/tree/master/k8s) directory.
 This is the directory that contains all of the manifests that will be applied to the cluster.

 ## Prepare all nodes
 ...